-MineARC Systems has been actively involved in Mine Rescue Competitions both within Australia and Internationally for several years.
-These events provide a great forum for sharing skills and industry-leading operating procedures, not to mention valuable networking opportunities for all those involved.
+MineARC Systems has been actively involved in Emergency Response and Rescue Competitions both within Australia and Internationally for several years.
+These events provide a forum for sharing skills and industry-leading operating procedures, not to mention valuable networking opportunities for all those involved.

 MineARC prides itself on being at the leading edge of mine-safety innovation and uses its involvement in these events to tap into the active industry to see what is happening on the ground, what our clients need and how we can help them to achieve a safer working environment for their employees.

-By supporting these events we hope to bring a wider awareness to a very important aspect of the mining industry and one that the greater population has a vested interest in, the safety of the people in their communities who spend their working life in the harsh environments of underground mining.
+By supporting these events we hope to bring a wider awareness to a very important aspect of the mining and resource industry.
+One that the greater population has a vested interest in, the safety of the people in their communities who spend their working life in the harsh environments of underground mining.

 MineARC continues to support the ongoing training and development rescue teams are exposed to in these competitions.

-In 2014 MineARC sponsored three Mine Rescue competitions around the world, the International Mine Rescue Competition which was recently held in Poland, the Western Australian Underground Mine Rescue Competition and the Tasmanian Minerals Emergency Response Competition, both to be held in November of this year.
+In 2014 MineARC sponsored three Mine Rescue competitions around the world; the International Mine Rescue Competition which was recently held in Poland, the Western Australian Underground Mine Rescue Competition and the Tasmanian Minerals Emergency Response Competition.

 Bytom, Poland hosted the 2014 biennial International Mines Rescue Competition.
 This event is held every two years in a different country (2012 was Ukraine and 2016 will be Germany) and attracts teams from mine Emergency response teams from around the world.